CycloneDX/cyclonedx-javascript-library/docs/dev/decisions/XmlValidator.md

 #### 2024-05-24

-DEcided to replace `libxmljs2`, as it is end of life.
+Decided to replace `libxmljs2`, as it is end of life.

 ## WebBrowsers